Cryptosporidium – Is It In Your Water?

 In persons with healthy immune systems symptoms may be slight (or even non-existent) and will usually last about 1 to 2 weeks (with a range of between a few days to four or more weeks) .
 Occasionally, people may experience a recurrence of symptoms after a brief period of recovery before the illness ends.
 Symptoms can come and go for up to 30 days.

-For most people therefore cryptosporidium whilst very unwelcome, will not represent a major threat.
+For most people therefore cryptosporidium whilst very unwelcome, will not represent a major health threat.
 For those who are weak, the elderly, young children and especially anyone with a compromised immune system the situation can have more far reaching implications and result in the development of serious, chronic, and sometimes even fatal illness.

 Examples of people with weakened immune systems include those with AIDS; those with inherited diseases that affect the immune system; and cancer and transplant patients who are taking certain immunosuppressive drugs